-In optimal cases where the data processing carried out by experienced operators the standard uncertainty for purity mass fraction assignments for non-problematic systems have been reported to reach the level of 1 $\rm mg.g^{-1}$ on an absolute basis, equivalent to 0.1 % relative.
-Factors including, inter alia, the lineshape and multiplicity of the signals integrated, the extent of interferences from impurities present, the nature of the internal standard and solvent used, the magnetic field strength, hardware settings and performance characteristics of the spectrometer as well as the approach taken to transform the free induction decay (FID) signal generated by the NMR experiment and integrate the signals of the resulting frequency domain spectrum all contribute to the overall uncertainty of the assigned value.
+In optimal cases where the data processing is carried out by experienced operators, the standard uncertainty for purity mass fraction assignments for non-problematic systems have been reported to reach the level of 1 mg.g^{-1} on an absolute basis, equivalent to a relative uncertainty of 0.1 %.^{16,17} Factors including, inter alia, the lineshape and multiplicity of the signals integrated, the extent of overlap with the main peak of interfering signals from impurities present, the nature of the internal standard and solvent used, the magnetic field strength, the hardware settings and performance characteristics of the spectrometer as well as the approach taken to transform the free induction decay (FID) signal generated by the NMR experiment and integrate the signals of the resulting frequency domain spectrum all contribute to the overall uncertainty of the final assigned value.
 Evidently, regardless of the precision of a qNMR measurement, the overall (relative) measurement uncertainty of a qNMR assignment can never be smaller than that associated with the purity of the internal standard used to obtain the result.

-The first goal of this document is to furnish general recommendations for the design of a qNMR experiment and for the undertaking of a quantitative 1H NMR measurement using the internal standard approach to provide a measurement result traceable to the International System of Units (SI).
-18 It should be noted that although these principles should apply generally to quantitative measurement involving any NMR-active nuclei the recommendations in this document are only intended for assignments by 1H qNMR.
+The first goal of this document is to furnish general recommendations for the design of a qNMR experiment and for the undertaking of a quantitative 1H NMR measurement using the internal standard approach to provide a measurement result traceable to the International System of Units (SI).18 It should be noted that although these principles should apply generally to quantitative measurement involving any NMR-active nuclei the recommendations in this document are only intended for assignments by 1H qNMR.

-The second goal is to describe a set of seven internal standard reference materials (ISRMs) which the Bureau International des Poids et Mesures (BIPM) in collaboration with the National Metrology Institute of Japan (NMIJ) propose constitute a "universal" set of higher-order, SI-traceable internal standards.
-Other groups have proposed specific compounds or sets of compounds suitable for use as qNMR internal standards. ^{12,19,20,21} Although there is some commonality between the internal standards recommended in the current literature and our proposal, the focus of the earlier papers is primarily their suitability for application for purity assignments by qNMR rather than their utility as SI-traceable primary measurement standards.
+The second goal of this report is to describe a set of seven internal standard reference materials (ISRMs) which the Bureau International des Poids et Mesures (BIPM) in collaboration with the National Metrology Institute of Japan (NMIJ) propose constitute a "universal" set of higher-order, SI-traceable internal standards.
+Other groups have proposed specific compounds or sets of compounds suitable for use as qNMR internal standards.^{12,19,20,21} Although there is some commonality between the internal standards recommended in the current literature and our proposal, the focus of the earlier papers is primarily their suitability for application for purity assignments by qNMR rather than their utility as SI-traceable primary measurement standards.